Washington Mandatory Alcohol Server Training (MAST) provided by A+ Server Education

 Proof of Completion to print to show your employer that you have completed the online course.

-A+ Server Education is dedicated to help train servers, managers and owners proper techniques to serve alcohol.
+A+ Server Education is dedicated to helping train servers, managers and owners proper techniques to serve alcohol.
 Being in the business for over 18 years we understand the liability and risks you take when you serve alcohol.
-Not only does irresponsible alcohol service cause a huge financial burden but the personal and mental effects that can happen to someone who over serves a customer can be catastrophic.
+Not only does irresponsible alcohol service cause a substantial financial burden but the personal and mental effects that can happen to someone who over-serves a customer can be catastrophic.

-We feel it is our duty to educate the community about the effects of alcohol and the impact it can cause if improperly used.
+We feel we have to educate the community about the effects of alcohol and the impact it can cause if improperly used.
 We also believe that this can be done in a fun and effective manner.
-By involving visual and simulation modules the class is very entertaining and informative even for the experienced server.
+By involving visual and simulation modules, the class is very entertaining and informative even for the experienced server.

-Click the Mast Permit Checker button bellow to see if your permit is still vaild.
+Click the MAST Permit Checker button below to see if your permit is still vailid.

 Class 12 or Class 13 Permit

 Permits are issued based off of your age.
-If you are over 21 you will recieve the Class 12 permit.
-If you are 18-20 you will recieve the Class 13 Permit.
-We offer free upgrades for anyone that takes our course and recieves the Class 13 Permit.
+If you are over 21, you will receive the Class 12 permit.
+If you are 18-20, you will receive the Class 13 Permit.
+We offer free upgrades for anyone that takes our course and gets the Class 13 Permit.
 More information about this in our online course.

 Why Are Servers Required To Take An Alcohol Education Class?

-The intent of server education is to help servers develop the knowledge and skills that support responsible alcohol service.
-By law, classes must take 3 hours and cover the following topics:
+Server education intends to help servers develop the knowledge and skills that support responsible alcohol service.
+Washington State regulation requires that the MAST course must take 3 hours and cover the following topics: